 Thanks to Ed Coleman of Coleman's Concierge for the map above!

-Passages in the 1eme arrondissement
+Covered Passages Paris in the 1eme arrondissement

 Galeries du Palais Royal

 The Galeries is an oasis of calm in an otherwise bustling area.
 They include several sections surrounding the gardens of the Palais Royal.
 Once upon a time, it was home to prostitutes and cabarets.
-Nowadays, you will find luxury boutiques with names like Stella McCartney, Marc Jacobs or Pierre Hardy, and restaurants, including Le Grand Vefour.
+Nowadays, you will find luxury boutiques with names like Stella McCartney, Marc Jacobs, or Pierre Hardy, and restaurants, including Le Grand Vefour.

 Address: 2 Place Colette.